rust-lang/rust/lifetimes.md

 ## PhantomData and PhantomFn

 This is all well and good for the types the standard library provides, but how is variance determined for type that *you* define?
-The variance of a type over its generic arguments is determined by how they're stored.
+A struct is, informally speaking, covariant over all its fields (and an enum over its variants).
+This basically means that it inherits the variance of its fields.
+If a struct `Foo` has a generic argument `A` that is used in a field `a`, then Foo's variance over `A` is exactly `a`'s variance.
+However this is complicated if `A` is used in multiple fields.

+* If all uses of A are covariant, then Foo is covariant over A
+* If all uses of A are contravariant, then Foo is contravariant over A
+* Otherwise, Foo is invariant over A

 ```rust
 struct Foo<'a, 'b, A, B, C, D, E, F, G, H> {